 - Film photography is more forgiving of minor focusing issues and exposure problems.

 - A film camera often has a higher resolution than what is found in most digital cameras.

-- Film photographers with a limited number of exposures available on a roll of film must think more about their images before shooting them.
+- Film photographers with a limited number of exposures available on a roll of the film must think more about their images before shooting them.
 Digital photographers tend to take pictures first and think later.
 Depending on your viewpoint, this is either an advantage or a disadvantage.

 Some of the disadvantages of film photography are: